kordless/utter-pool/whitepaper.md

 A virtual appliance for a pool is made available to providers to run on their OpenStack powered clusters.
 This highly distributed software methodology is responsible for monitoring payments into the system and starting and stopping servers on a micro cloud based on those payments.

-A decentralized market exchange for the pools will later be created at [http://xov.io](http://xov.io/) utilizing its own crypto currency for exchanges of compute.
+A decentralized market exchange for the pools will later be created at [http://utter.io](http://utter.io/) utilizing its own crypto currency for exchanges of compute.
 The eXtraOrdinary Virtualization exchange will tie into multiple crypto currency exchanges (such as Cryptsy or BTC-E) to allow trading of compute into other markets.

-It is likely that xov.io will be powered by [Ethereum](http://ethereum.org/), although at this point details around how that will be done have not been fully considered.
+It is likely that utter.io will be powered by [Ethereum](http://ethereum.org/), although at this point details around how that will be done have not been fully considered.
 If you have interest in working in developing this portion of concept further, please contact me at kordless@stackgeek.com.

 ### Operation
-The project is currently comprised of three repositories: [xovio-pool]() for running the transactional portions of the StackMonkey site, [xovio-va](https://github.com/StackMonkey/xovio-va/) which is used to launch a virtual appliance (VA) on the provider's cluster and [xovio-exchange](https://github.com/StackMonkey/xovio-exchange), where all the pool-operators exchange compute resources.
+The project is currently comprised of three repositories: [utter-pool]() for running the transactional portions of the StackMonkey site, [utter-va](https://github.com/StackMonkey/utter-va/) which is used to launch a virtual appliance (VA) on the provider's cluster and [utter-exchange](https://github.com/StackMonkey/utter-exchange), where all the pool-operators exchange compute resources.

 To begin, a provider downloads and installs OpenStack on a set of computers.
 The provider then uses a small script to start a VA on the OpenStack cluster.
 This VA becomes responsible for listening to callbacks triggered from Coinbase's bitcoin callback service.
 The following script will build a VA for the StackMonkey pool: